dolphinnG/ML-scratch/README.md

 I prefer following chalkboard math and analytical solutions, but will resort to numerical solutions whenever the analytical counterparts fail, or whenever it is convenient.

 #todo
-- classical ml: kernel SVM, decision tree, random forest, knn, k-mean, linear regression, logistic regression.
+- classical ml: kernel SVM, decision tree, random forest, knn, linear regression, logistic regression.
 - deep learning: tbd...
 - write Latex notebook to explain the math and to do graphical visualization